ClementTsang/bottom/.github/pull_request_template.md

 - [ ] Code has been self-reviewed
 - [ ] Code has been tested and no new breakage is introduced
 - [ ] Documentation has been added/updated if needed
+- [ ] No merge conflicts arise from the change

 ## Other information